Rubab1999/IOT_smart_doorbell/README.md

 ## Folder description :
 * ESP32: source code for the esp side (firmware).
+* smart_doorbell : dart code for our Flutter app.
 * UNIT TESTS: tests for individual hardware components (input / output devices)
-* smart_doorbell : dart code for our Flutter app.
-* Parameters: contains description of configurable parameters
+* PARAMETERS: contains description of configurable parameters
+* SECRETS: passwords,keys..
-* Assets: app icon pic, 3D printed parts used in this project.
+* ASSETS: app icon pic, 3D printed parts used in this project.

 ## Arduino/ESP32 libraries used in this project :